bibi ka maqbara

 The tomb stands on a tall square base with minarets at each corner.
 Steps go up from three sides.
 A mosque was added later in the west.
 The tomb is covered with marble up to a point.
 Above that, it’s made of a dark stone.
 The dome on top has pretty designs like flowers.

+Inside, Rabia-ud-Daurani rests below the ground.
+Marble screens with lovely patterns surround her.
+You can go down to see it.
+There’s a hole in the roof to see inside, too.
 The small mosque is west of the tomb.
 It has arches and corner minarets.
 The tomb is round, about 170 feet wide.
 Marble minarets stand on each side.
-They have three floors and stairs to reach the top.
-The dome has designs of flowers.
+They have three floors and stairs to the top.
+The dome has flower designs.

-Design of Bibi ka Maqbara
+Design of Bibi Ka Maqbara

 Symbolism and Cultural Significance